syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

 ```
 ### BringIntoCenter

-The BringIntoView command brings the specified rectangular region into the viewport of the diagram.
+The BringIntoCenter command brings the specified rectangular region into the center of the viewport of the diagram.

 ```cshtml
 @using Syncfusion.Blazor.Diagram